joannarashid/portfolio/index.md

 ### Certificate: Spatial Data Science: The New Frontier in Analytics
 #### ESRI, 2020

-<center>© 2023 Joanna Peck-Rashid.
-Powered by Jekyll and the Minimal Theme.</center>
+2023 Joanna Peck-Rashid.
+Powered by Jekyll and the Minimal Theme.
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>
 <!-- Remove above link if you don't want to attibute -->